-The Aussie Corgi will do well a high quality snack food This is high in protein as this not only keeps his muscles in top condition, but it also gives him the energy he needs to keep his small body going.
+The Aussie Corgi will do well in a high-quality snack food This is high in protein as this not only keeps his muscles in top condition, but also gives him the energy he needs to keep his small body going.

 Aussie corgis can be picky eaters, so make sure you are sticking to foods that your pup will enjoy.
 They also have sensitive stomachs, so your vet may recommend that they stick to a dry snack that has extra fiber to help support colon health.

 The Aussie Corgi will need Brush 2 or 3 times a week to keep it clean, tangled up, and looking healthy.
 A bath is needed every 6 to 8 weeks, depending on how dirty it gets on its adventures.

 His small mouth and cramped teeth also need to be cleaned once a week to Keep periodontal disease at bay.
 Its large ears also need cleaning every week as they catch a lot of dirt.
 Using an anti-shed shampoo can help reduce animal dander and skin flakes.

 A mix of Australian Shepherd Corgi usually costs north of $ 1,000 from a reputable designer dog breeder and make sure you find a breeder before working with them.
 Unfortunately, with the popularity of designer dogs increasing, there are many unethical breeders just out to make quick money, which often means unhealthy puppies.

 - The Aussie Corgi needs at least 60 minutes of intense training every day.

 - He is very sociable and loving with family and friends.